jasonkneen/tn/README.md

 * Add more built-in recipes.

 ## Changelog
+* 4.2.1: Fixes issue generating certain simulators with special characters in their names
+* 4.2.0: Adds --prefer-appc and --prefer-ti to override automatic detection to use appc or ti CLI.
 * 4.0.0: Removed the need to use `tn r` or `tn b` thanks to [appc-compat](https://npmjs.com/appc-compat)
 * 3.0.0: Reverted TiNy from hook back to wrapper, supporting both `ti build` and `appc run`.
 * 2.3.0: Fixes for TiNy not to mess when run via Studio or AppC CLI